sbt/website/0.13/docs/offline/Combined+Pages.md

 ### My tests all run really fast but some are broken that weren't in 0.7!

-Be aware that compilation and tests run in parallel by default in sbt
-|version|.
-If your test code isn't thread-safe then you may want to
-change this behaviour by adding one of the following to your `build.sbt`:
+Be aware that compilation and tests run in parallel by default in sbt 0.13.2.
+If your test code isn't thread-safe then you may want to change this behaviour by adding one of the following to your `build.sbt`: